 A house from the 1960s designed with a circular shape.

 Dating back to the 1960s, Round House is one of the few examples of round houses remaining from that era in Los Altos Hills, California.
-The clients hired San Francisco-based firm Feldman Architecture to update and modernize the home without altering its charm.
+The clients hired San Francisco-based firm Feldman Architecture to update and modernize the home design without altering its charm.
 A large terrace wraps around the circular dwelling.
 In the place of the old open courtyard at the heart of the home, the studio designed a new kitchen, now brightened by a round skylight.
 Between the kitchen and the living room, a spacious deck opens to views of the hills and the South Bay in the distance.
 The architects used a minimal material and color palette for this project to highlight the beauty of the landscape.
 While the exterior is dark thanks to the shou sugi ban charred timber cladding, the interiors boast bright walls and ceilings, light wood surfaces, and concrete floors.

 St Andrews Beach House